Azareal/SimpleExpressionParser/README.md

 * I/O

   * Printing.
 Loose strings are currently printed directly to the main output, as this is mostly used in my bot, this means the chat channel it's responding to.
 We might need to rethink this at some point.

+* Misc

+  * Run file.
+Planning stages.

+* Opcode Compiler

+I plan to have an opcode compiler at some point, that is an alternate compilation mode which produces and consumes opcodes instead of text which will be much, much faster.